batandwa/ap-lib/README.md

 Ansible Playbook Library
 ========================
-Centralise the location of your Ansible Playbooks and call the from anywhere.
+Centralise the location of your Ansible Playbooks and call them from anywhere.

 Todo
 ====